iamprecieee/aligned_layer/README.md

 ```bash
 [2024-06-17T21:59:09Z INFO  aligned] Your proof was not included in the batch.
 ```

+- Take a screenshot of your proof and make a tweet with your explorer batch url(get this from your terminal).
+You can tag the official [@alignedlayer](https://x.com/alignedlayer) account.

+- Copy your tweet link, join [discord](https://discord.gg/alignedlayer) and send it on the #testnet channel.

 If you want to verify your proof in your own contract, use a static call to the Aligned contract.
 You can use the following [Caller Contract](contracts/src/core/VerifyBatchInclusionCaller.sol) as an example.